obinnadyke/baun3d/README.md

 ### Acknowledgements
-The research and development of this software was sponsored by CAIM: Linkou, Chang Gung Memorial Hospital Research Project, under grant no. CLRPG3H0017
+This work was sponsored by the Centre for Artificial Intelligence in Medicine (CAIM): Linkou, Chang Gung Memorial Hospital Research Project, under grant no. CLRPG3H0017